 Korea has a no-tipping culture.
 Taxi drivers, waitresses and hotel staff do not expect any extra won.

 This clear, vodka-like liquor is incredibly cheap and wildly popular in Korea.
 If you drink alcohol, you should definitely give it a try, but beware: It’s around 20% alcohol, and can be deceivingly strong.

 If you’re not careful, you’ll wake up with a soju hangover.
 Been there, and it ain’t pretty!

 Tip: Original soju has been around for centuries, but in recent years, flavored soju has been introduced.
 There are tons of fruity flavors to choose from, but grapefruit and pomegranate are two of our favorites!

 Don't get caught out by the weather or poor manners!
-These 5 tips by World Nomads will help you stay safe while traveling South Korea.
+These 5 tips by World Nomads will help you navigate the local customs when traveling to South Korea.